AdamNaj/ZWaveGraphHA/README.md

 - restructure to accomodate for a breaking change in Home Assistant 0.115
 - default graph ranker, edge visibility and grouping settings are now customizable in configuration.yaml
 - move from Gist to GitHub - to enable Pull Requests

+## TODO:
+- support for theming
+- support for HACS